"You're born naked & the rest is drag."

 ▪ 1st feature film: Spike Lee’s Crooklyn

-▪ Appears in more than 50 films & TV sitcoms
+▪ Appears in more than 50 films and TV shows

 ▪ Recorded a duet with Sir Elton John that reached #7 on the UK charts